mishnit/parking_lot/README.md

 ## 🚗 PARKING LOT 1.4.2:

-A Golang GRPC Microservice with REST and command line interface
+A Golang GRPC Microservice with REST and command line interface (Dockerised Application)

 ## 🦉 REQUIREMENTS:
 ```